 Research Fellowship Programme

 The Leibniz Institute of European History (IEG) awards research scholarships and fellowships to young academics (doctoral and postdoctoral researchers) from Germany and abroad.
-The Institute also hosts the holders of scholarships from other funding organizations as visiting researchers, for example the holders of scholarships from the Alexander von Humboldt Foundation and the German Academic Exchange Service.

 If they wish, scholarship holders and fellows can collaborate with the academic staff of the IEG in the Institute’s research areas.
 Each scholarship holder is assigned a contact person from among the academic staff of the IEG who can offer them advice and mentoring.